6 Keys to Producing Food-Grade Oats

 4. Insects & Diseases

-Monitoring disease pressure is just as important in oats as any other crop.
-A handful of fungal diseases bring about the largest area for concern.
-Crown and Stem Rust, Septoria, and Fusarium Head Blight are the most prominent.
+Septoria, and Fusarium Head Blight are the most prominent.
 Within a conventional system, each of these fungal diseases can be treated with timely applications of fungicides.
 When in an organic system, control comes from genetic resistance increasing the importance of variety selection.

 - Crown Rust: Symptoms of this fungal disease consist of red/orange colored pustules forming on the leaves of the oat plant.
 Fields should be scouted during the late 4 leaf stage and into flag leaf.
 Fungicide control for crown rust is most effective when applied during flag leaf.